 Pacira Pharmaceuticals, Inc. and its subsidiaries (collectively, the "Company" or "Pacira") is an emerging specialty pharmaceutical company focused on the development, commercialization and manufacture of proprietary pharmaceutical products, based on its proprietary DepoFoam extended release drug delivery technology, for use in hospitals and ambulatory surgery centers.
 The Company's lead product candidate EXPAREL consists of bupivacaine encapsulated in DepoFoam, both of which are used in products approved by the United States Food and Drug Administration, or FDA.
 In September 2010, the Company filed a New Drug Application, or NDA, for EXPAREL with the FDA.
-The Company is initially seeking FDA approval for postsurgical analgesia by local administration into the surgical wound.
+Under the Prescription Drug User Fee Act, or PDUFA, guidelines, the FDA has a goal of ten months from the date of NDA filing to make a decision regarding the approval of our filing.
+The FDA subsequently extended the target date by three months.
+The new PDUFA goal date for our NDA is October 28, 2011.
+The Company is initially seeking FDA approval for postsurgical analgesia by local administration into the surgical site.
 DepoFoam is also the basis for the Company's two FDA-approved commercial products, DepoCyt(e) and DepoDur, which the Company manufactures for its commercial partners.